9thAzure/Complex_Shape_Creation/tests/test_style_guide.md

 Besides testing [interop](/tests/c#_interop/), c# shouldn't be used for any other unit tests.

 Only the guidelines under **format and naming** apply to c# tests.
-The assertion default messages are generally better, so customs ones are not required.

 [/tests]: (/tests/)
 [GUT]: (https://github.com/bitwes/Gut)